About Antibody-Dependent Cellular Phagocytosis (ADCP)

 - Fc receptor polymorphism– the FcgRIIa and FcgRIIIa have polymorphisms that have been linked with clinical outcome.
 Here, alleles that are associated with the high-affinity receptors bind antibodies stronger, resulting in better effector function.

 At iQ, we can perform ADCP assays with a reporter cell line or primary cells.
-In the reporter cell assay, a modified Jurkat cell line expressing the high-affinity form of FcgRIIa (H-131) expresses luciferase upon engagement of the receptor with the antibody.
+In the reporter cell assay, a modified Jurkat reporter cell line expressing the high-affinity form of FcgRIIa (H-131) expresses luciferase upon engagement of the receptor with the antibody.
 Expression of luciferase can be detected with a luminometer after addition of a substrate.
 With this assay, we are not measuring phagocytosis of any cells, but the engagement and activation of the Fc receptor that is responsible for this process.
-However, this is a high throughput assay that can be used to screen molecules much more quickly than assays that employ primary cells.
+However, this is a high throughput and reproducible assay that can be used to screen molecules much more quickly than assays that employ primary cells.
 See Figure 1 for an example of our ADCP assays using a reporter cell line.

 Figure 1.
 ADCP assay using FcgRIIa expressing reporter cell line.
 Modified Jurkat cell line expressing FcgRIIa were co-cultured with target cells in the presence of a test article (4) or negative control antibody.
 Substrate was added to assay for luciferase expression, which is regulated by FcgRIIa engagement with test antibody.
 Plates were read on a luminometer and results were reported as relative light units.